 BP shares took a major hit during the pandemic period leaving investors with questions why are BP shares so low?
 As the company still makes its money primarily from the sale of oil, the supply and demand of the commodity has a huge impact on the company’s share price.

 During the Covid-19 pandemic, the world used much less oil than before as construction work and transportation came to a grinding halt.
 This caused oil prices to fall to 30-year lows sending energy company share prices lower.

 However, now that economies are reopening demand has picked up again.
 Not only are oil prices higher but energy company share prices have also moved higher.
 The more the economy picks up, the more likely energy company share prices could also push higher.

 Another – and arguably – more important trend developing is the fact many companies are planning to drill less oil due to environmental concerns, trying to transition into renewable energy sources and move into socially responsible investing.
 This could actually help lift oil prices as there will be less supply from around the world.

-Will BP shares recover to all-time highs?
+But with talks of a windfall tax from the UK government, will BP shares recover to all-time highs?
 It’s too early to tell yet but let’s have a look at some of the analyst ratings on the stock and how they see the BP shares outlook.

 BP Shares Buy or Sell or Hold?